 Anthropology Courses, Regular Offerings

 105 Introduction to Anthropology (4 credits) An introduction to anthropology and the study of human culture.
 Basic concepts, aims, and methods of biological, archaeological, and cultural anthropology.
 Emphasis on the origins of humankind, the relationship of the human past to present and the comparative study of contemporary cultures.
 Required preparatory course for anthropology majors and minors.
 (DR)

 (ANTH 105 Prerequisite unless otherwise indicated)

 223 Cultural Anthropology (3 credits) The comparative study of cultures and societies.
 The nature of culture and its relation to society; patterns, similarities and differences found in material culture, language, and kinship; economic, political, and religious institutions of different peoples; and their interpretations.
+(DR)

-225 Fundamentals of Archaeology (3 credits) The systematic study of the fundamental principles of method and theory in archaeology: establishing cultural chronologies, reconstructing extinct life ways and interpreting the archeological record.
+225 Fundamentals of Archaeology (3 credits) The systematic study of the fundamental principles of method and theory in archaeology: establishing cultural chronologies, reconstructing extinct life ways and interpreting the archaeological record.
 General theory in archaeology.
 Contemporary archaeology.

 235 Biological Anthropology (4 credits) A review of current evolutionary theory as it applies to the fossil evidence of human evolution; human genetics and natural selection today; genetics and environmental factors in the origin of humans; introduction to primate behavior and ecology.
 Lectures and laboratory.
 (EL, QFR)